 In mid-2025, the US put tariffs on a wide range of goods imported to the USA.
 This means that US companies and consumers pay significantly more for products that they buy from outside the US.

-The ocean is global
+The Ocean is Global

 Our mission to enable marine robotics is, by definition, a global one, and these tariffs do nothing but harm us, our customers, and the future of our oceans.